Hugh Low: Perak

 In April 1877, Low was transferred to the Malay Peninsula and became the fourth Resident of Perak.
 By the terms of the Pangkor Treaty, the Resident was an adviser whose decision were binding in all matters except for custom or religion.
 The first Resident, J. W. W. Birch, had been murdered in 1874 over his excessively heavy handed approach, precipitating a war that left nearly all high-ranking Malay officials either dead or in exile.
 The second meanwhile, had quit over poor pay and disagreements with the governor.
 Feeling that Perak deserved better and getting increasingly frustrated by the apparent sacrifice of quality for proximity, the Colonial Office would subsequently select Low at the suggestion of Robert Henry Meade, with him being highly regarded as a safe pair of hands.
 Low's appointment thus marked a return to civil authority.

 The Sultan at the time was Raja Yusuf, a highly unpopular chief appointed solely because of his lack of complicity in the death of the previous Resident.
 As such, Low knew that a strong grip would be needed and that he must rule firmly through the chiefs, as should it be believed Low could not control Yusuf, there risked further unrest.
 Learning from the mistakes of the previous Residencies, the government would move his headquarters to Kuala Kangsar so as to remain in close proximity to the chiefs, and one of his first acts was to walk from Larut to Matang, conversing with locals so as to get a feel for his new parish.
 Finding many of the arrangements not to his satisfaction, he quickly ascertained that sound financial management would be the key to running the state effectively, and set about gathering information and cutting down on unnecessary outlays.
-His first court in Larut was received well however, with him explaining his intention remaining accessible and governing governing for their benefit, and promising employment for police and penghulus who deserved it.
+His first court in Larut was received well however, with him explaining his intention remaining accessible and governing for their benefit, and promising employment for police and penghulus who deserved it.